Louis Philippe I: Rule

-Assassination attempt
+Assassination attempts

 Louis Philippe survived seven assassination attempts.
 On 28 July 1835, Louis Philippe survived an assassination attempt by Giuseppe Mario Fieschi and two other conspirators in Paris.
-During the king's annual review of the Paris National Guard commemorating the revolution, Louis Philippe was passing along the Boulevard du Temple, which connected Place de la République to the Bastille, accompanied by three of his sons, the Duke of Orleans, the Duke of Nemours, and the Prince de Joinville, and numerous staff.
+During the king's annual review of the Paris National Guard commemorating the revolution, Louis Philippe was passing along the Boulevard du Temple, which connected Place de la République to the Bastille, accompanied by three of his sons, Ferdinand Philippe, Duke of Orléans, Prince Louis, Duke of Nemours, and François d'Orléans, Prince of Joinville, and numerous staff.

 Fieschi, a Corsican ex-soldier, attacked the procession with a weapon he built himself, a volley gun that later became known as the Machine infernale.
 This consisted of 25 gun barrels fastened to a wooden frame that could be fired simultaneously.
 The device was fired from the third level of n° 50 Boulevard du Temple (a commemorative plaque has since been engraved there), which had been rented by Fieschi.
 A ball only grazed the King's forehead.
 Eighteen people were killed, including Lieutenant Colonel Joseph Rieussec of the 8th Legion together with eight other officers, Marshal Mortier, duc de Trévise, and Colonel Raffet, General Girard, Captain Villate, General La Chasse de Vérigny, a woman, a 14-year-old girl and two men.
 A further 22 people were injured.
 The King and the princes escaped essentially unharmed.
 Horace Vernet, the King's painter, was ordered to make a drawing of the event.

 Several of the gun barrels of Fieschi's weapon burst when it was fired; he was badly injured and was quickly captured.
 He was executed by guillotine together with his two co-conspirators the following year.